pyeventsourcing/eventsourcing/README.md

 assert type(events[0]).__qualname__ == 'World.Created'
 ```

-Please note, the `collect_events()`
+Please note, the `collect_events()` method is used by the application
-method is used by the `Application.save()` method to collect aggregate events, so
+`save()` method to collect aggregate events, so they can be stored in
-they can be stored in a database: you will never need to call this method explicitly
+a database: you will never need to call this method explicitly
 in project code.

-When the command method `make_it_so()` is called on an instance of
+When the aggregate command method `make_it_so()` is called on an instance of
 the `World` class, a `SomethingHappened` event is triggered with the
 value of the `what` argument.
 The event is "applied" to the aggregate
 using the body of the decorated method.
 Hence, the value `what` is